cbcommunity/cbc-lastline-sandbox/README.md

 The `--last_pull` option overwrites the `last_pull` value stored in the database and will pull CBC Endpoint Standard or CBC Enterprise EDR processes since that time.

-To manually specify a timeframe (min 30 seconds, max 1 hour) use the `--start-time` and `--end-time` arguments.
+To manually specify a timeframe use the `--start-time` and `--end-time` arguments.

 ### Examples